LeylaKhaleghi/Leyla-Khaleghi/index.md

 **Back-End Developer-Intern** @ [Authin](https://authin.ir/) _(June 2019 - Sep 2019)_ <br>
 - Become knowledgeable about Autin products by reading the documentation and code.
-- Develop different modules to improve the security of the application
+- Develop different modules to improve the security of the application.
 - Tools: Java, Git.
 <br><br>